BrunoRNS/snesjs311/README.md

 - This is not fast as it could be, >80 kb ROMs will be too much for a good emulation.

-This project is not affliated with, nor authorized, endorsed or licensed in any way by Nintendo Corporation, itsaffliates or subsidiaries.
+This project is not affliated with, nor authorized, endorsed or licensed in any way by Nintendo Corporation, its affliates or subsidiaries.
 No SNES ROMs are included in this repository!